arangodb/arangojs/docs/Drivers/JS/Reference/Database/Queries.md

 pass a _Collection_ instance (e.g. what you get by passing the collection name to `db.collection`) instead.
 If you see the error `"array expected as operand to FOR loop"`, you're likely passing a collection name instead of a collection instance.

+Returns an object with `query` and `bindVars` properties that can be passed to the `db.query` method.

 **Examples**